DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c04-gapminder-assignment.md

 **Observations**:

-- The GDP’s of countries in every continent have higher maxes and higher minimums
+- The GDP’s of countries in every continent have higher maxes and higher minimums on 2007 than in 1952.
-- The range of GDP’s also increased for each continent
+- The range of GDP’s also increased for each continent in 2007 than in 1952
 - In 2007 there are fewer outliers then in 1952

 # Your Own EDA